eeverman/andhow/README.md

 *	Separate from forcedValues, the AppConfig should accept default values for cases where the app wants to create defaults if nothing is spec'ed.
 This would be implemented by adding a FixedValueLoader at the end of the chain.
+*	AppConfigDefinition might be better named AppConfigRuntimeDefinition, b/c it is not a full definition - only the needed def for runtime (ie. no Loader info).

 Error / Problem Handling
 -------------------------